Find Background Info

 Search Small Business Reference Center

 Print and e-books are valuable sources for academic research.
 They will help you gain an overview of your topic and often contain in-depth information about the scholarship or history of research on a subject.
-Some books are written by single authors,
+Some books are written by

 while others include essays or chapters by multiple scholars within a discipline.
 Don’t let the length of books intimidate you because you don’t need to read them from cover to cover.
 Look at the table of contents and index to find